suneater003/suneater003/README.md

 - Hiking or exploring the outdoors 🌿
 - Perfecting my latte art ☕
 - Lost in sci-fi universes or beating high scores in retro games 👾
-(Pro tip: I rarely lose at Pac-Man 😎)
+(Pro tip: I love manhuas and manga 😎)

 ---